RomainLanglois/SLAE_x86/SLAE_assignments/assignment1/README.md

 The second step is to create a script which will make the port configuration easy.

+Note:
+* All the commands used for this assignment were done on the last 64 bits version of KALI Linux.

 ## 1) First step: create a TCP bind shell
 ### 1.1) What is a bind shell